documentationfor yFiles for HTML 3.0.0.1

 parentNodesSource.nodeCreator.defaults.style = new GroupNodeStyle()

-Defining a parent nodes source can also be used to define a complex hierarchy.
+Defining a parent nodes source can also define a complex hierarchy.
 The following example parses a string representing an IP address to create a grouping by its octets.

 const graphBuilder = new GraphBuilder()